paulmillr/noble-curves/README.md

 For React Native, you may need a [polyfill for crypto.getRandomValues](https://github.com/LinusU/react-native-get-random-values).
 If you don't like NPM, a standalone [noble-curves.js](https://github.com/paulmillr/noble-curves/releases) is also available.

-The library is tree-shaking-friendly and does not expose root entry point as `@noble/curves`.
-Instead, you need to import specific primitives.
-This is done to ensure small size of your apps.

 The package consists of two parts:

 * [Implementations](#implementations), utilizing one dependency [noble-hashes](https://github.com/paulmillr/noble-hashes),